Lisbon Airport Information

-The Aeroporto de Portela (LIS), better known as Lisbon Airport, is the biggest airport in Portugal, and is one of the busiest airports in Europe.
+Lisbon Portela Airport, also known as Lisbon Airport (LIS), is the largest airport in Portugal and is one of the busiest in Europe.

-How do you get to Lisbon from the airport?
+How to get to the city center from the Airport?

-- Transfer service: This is the most expensive option, but undoubtedly the most comfortable.
-A driver will pick you up from the airport with a sign with your name on it.
-You can book online at Lisbon.net.
+- Airport Transfer Service: This is the most expensive option, but also the most comfortable and hassle-free.
+A chauffeur will pick you up from your Terminal with a sign with your name on it.
+Book directly on Lisbon.net.

-The cheapest way to get to the centre is by buying the 7 Colinas Card when you arrive at the airport.
-You can purchase it from the newspaper shop on the second floor.
+The cheapest way to get to the centre is by purchasing a 7 Colinas Card as soon as you land.
+You can buy it in the newspaper stand on the second floor.

 Charge the card with a 1 day ticket (valid for 24 hours).
 You can choose what type of transport you want, either local buses and metro, buses, metro and boat, etc, depending on what you plan to do that day.

 7 kilometers northeast of Lisbon.